idmaksim/url-shortener-api/README.md

 # 🔗 URL Shortener API

 A modern and efficient URL shortening service built with Go, following clean architecture principles.
 This service allows you to create shortened versions of long URLs for easier sharing and management.
+This project was implemented based on the requirements from [roadmap.sh URL Shortener project](https://roadmap.sh/projects/url-shortening-service).

 ## ✨ Features